master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 ![inline](haskell-debian-utils_build.png)

-Above is same as Cabal's builder.
+This is the same as Cabal's builder.

 # hlibrary.mk #install